-The website and its backend system generate a referral link containing a unique referral code whenever the customer is enrolled in the company’s affiliate program.
+The website and its backend system generate a referral link containing a unique referral code whenever a customer is enrolled in the company’s affiliate program.

-The company can start tracking conversions and related metrics as soon as the customer shares his/her referral link with their friends, family, or acquaintance, thereby creating a potential client.
+The company can start tracking conversions and related metrics as soon as the customer shares their specific referral link with their friends, family, or acquaintances, thereby creating a new potential client.